 #2 How Does The Reporting Work?

 White label agency engagements must always be outcome-driven.
 To ensure this, it’s important to understand how the team will report the progress of activities.
-Regular reporting helps the team evolve strategies in real-time while empowering digital marketing agencies to keep an eye on the ROI of the engagement.
+Regular reporting helps the team evolve strategies in real-time while empowering digital marketing and growth hacking agencies to keep an eye on the ROI of the engagement.

 #3 Will You Have Access To A Dedicated Project Manager?